 Speak with your accountant, too, if you have one.
 Understanding your cash flow situation will be critical in working out what your options are and how best to proceed.

-If you still can’t find a solution, you’ll need to think about insolvency, or perhaps a rescue scenario such as a Company Voluntary Arrangement.
+If you still can’t find a solution, you’ll need to think about insolvency or perhaps a rescue scenario such as a Company Voluntary Arrangement.
 Please call us to discuss your options for closure or business rescue; we’re happy to offer some free advice.

 If a company director cannot pay VAT, they have four options.

-They can ask HMRC for a Time to Pay (TTP), which allows the company to repay the amount due in instalments over a period of typically 12 months.
+1. You can ask HMRC for a Time to Pay (TTP), which allows the company to repay the amount due in instalments over a period of typically 12 months.

-A Company Voluntary Arrangement (a structured repayment plan with creditors for a percentage of the debt) or administration may be another option to protect the company from creditor pressure or legal action during a period of restructuring.
+3. Consider a Company Voluntary Arrangement (a structured repayment plan with creditors for a percentage of the debt) or administration may be another option to protect the company from creditor pressure or legal action during a period of restructuring.

-If the company has no viable future, it can be closed via voluntary liquidation.
+4. If the company has no viable future, it can be closed via voluntary liquidation.

-It is essential to submit quarterly VAT returns as usual, even if paying VAT is challenging.
+t is essential to submit quarterly VAT returns as usual, even if paying VAT is challenging.
 You should consider all the options you have available and take action quickly.

 Reach us immediately during working hours via live chat for friendly, confidential advice.
 Or call 0800 074 6757 to speak with an insolvency practitioner.